kenob/solr_conf/README.md

 - Run the solr admin panel, navigate to the newsArticleCollection core, and execute a dataImport
 - Search with an empty query(q = \*:\*), and you should get some results.

+<h5>OR</h5>
+- Navigate to the flask app base folder
+- With your virtual environment activated, run the command "python run.py refresh_index"